CoyoteProd/Jumping-PEAP/README.md

 # Jumping-PEAP

 From longtime, I would to connect my Parrot jumping to my Enterprise network and Go everywhere in the building.
-"Unfortunately", all my enterprise wifi was WPA2 Enterprise (PEAP + MSVCHAPV2) wich is not available in stock firmware.
+"Unfortunately", all my enterprise wifis was WPA2 Enterprise (PEAP + MSVCHAPV2) wich is not available in stock firmware.

 But Now It's Possible: